spouliot/interpreter/README.md

 Some extra features, like `System.Reflection.Emit`, won't be supported.

+3. What happens if I use a newer Xamarin.iOS, like 12.8.x+ ?

+Some extra features, like `System.Reflection.Emit`, won't be supported.
+Xamarin.iOS 12.7.1 is a special build to preview features that will become available in a future stable release.

-3. How can I control what's AOT'ed and what's interpreted ?
+4. How can I control what's AOT'ed and what's interpreted ?

 ```
 --interpreter[=VALUE]  Enable the *experimental* interpreter.
 Optionally